vyorkin/vyorkin/README.md

 :nerd_face: Also interested in statically typed functional programming, compilers, type theory and formal verification.

-❤️ Haskell, PureScript, OCaml and Coq
+❤️ Rust, Haskell, PureScript, OCaml and Coq

 🔥 A big Nix and NixOS fan.